-The Slade DNA Project provides an opportunity for you to identify which Slade branch you belong to and/or to confirm suppositions you may have already found using conventional genealogical research methods.
+This Slade Surname DNA Project provides an opportunity to identify which Slade branch you belong to and/or to confirm suppositions you may have already found using conventional genealogical research methods.
 One goal of this project is to link together branches of the family that cannot be linked otherwise due to lack of documented records.
 Another goal is to identify and confirm our true ancestral origins.

 DNA testing is most beneficial for family research when used in conjunction with existing genealogies.
-However, even if you have never before researched family history, DNA can help and you are invited to join the project.
+However, even if you have never before researched your family history, Y-DNA can help and you are invited to join the project.

 This project tests the Y-chromosome which is passed down from father to son, following the paternal line, so only males can be tested.
 However, females can also participate in the project by encouraging brothers, fathers, uncles and male cousins to become DNA donors to the project.
 They can also help by providing Slade family information that they might have and by contributing financially to help fund a family donor.
 Please contact us for more information.

 In order to participate in this project, your test must be a Y-chromosome DNA type test with 37 or more markers tested.
 Family Finder, autosomal, mitochondrial or 23&me type tests DO NOT provide the information needed for this project.

 This Project is a totally volunteer, non-profit endeavor.
 There is no charge for joining the Slade Surname DNA Project, however, each member must provide their own Y-DNA test.
 Considering the amount of time and expense that most genealogists have devoted to their research, using DNA to confirm distant relationships is an economic tool.